Adham45/todo-app/README.md

 #A small to-do application to know your tasks and have the ability to do them.

-#With use of BLOC state management and local database using sql statements.
+#With using of BLOC state management and local database using sql statements.